-STANLIB Fund Managers Jersey Limited (the "Manager"), Standard Bank International Investments Limited (the Investment Manager until 17 April 2019), Melville Douglas Investment Management (Proprietary) Limited (Investment Manager from 18 April 2019 and previously the Sub-Investment Manager) and all non-independent directors of the Company are related parties of the Company.
+STANLIB Fund Managers Jersey Limited (the "Manager"), Melville Douglas Investment Management (Proprietary) Limited (the "Investment Manager") and all non-independent directors of the Company are related parties of the Company.

 The Manager is considered a related party by virtue of its contractual arrangements.
-The Investment Manager, the previous Investment Manager and the directors are considered related parties to the Company as they make key operating decisions for the Company.
+The Investment Manager and the directors are considered related parties to the Company as they make key operating decisions for the Company.